Zingg

 spark.hadoop.fs.gs.impl=com.google.cloud.hadoop.fs.gcs.GoogleHadoopFileSystem

-If Zingg is run from outside the Google cloud, it requires authentication, please set the following env variable to the location of the file containing the service account key.
-A service account key can be created and downloaded in JSON format from the Google Cloud console.
+If Zingg is run from outside the Google cloud, it requires authentication, please set the following environment variable to the location of the file containing the service account key.
+A service account key can be created and downloaded in JSON format from the .

 export GOOGLE_APPLICATION_CREDENTIALS=path to google service account key file

 Connection properties for BigQuery as a data source and data sink are given below.
-If you are curious to know more about how Spark connects to BigQuery, you may look at the Spark BigQuery connector documentation.
+If you are curious to know more about how Spark connects to BigQuery, you may look at the .

 Properties for reading data from BigQuery: